If you qualify for VA health care benefits, you may be able to get some or all of your vision care through VA. Find out more about our vision care.

 Will VA cover the cost of eyeglasses?

-We’ll cover the cost of your eyeglasses if you:
+We’ll cover the cost of your eyeglasses if you meet at least one of the requirements listed below.

 - Have a compensable service-connected disability (a disability linked to your military service for which you’re receiving VA disability payments), or